-One of our authorized dealers, Duke's Garage, LLC. of Westminster, Colorado recently invited us to inspect and test drive their first BECK Speedster conversion.
+Our exclusive West Coast Distributor, Duke's Garage, LLC. of Westminster, Colorado recently invited us to inspect and test drive their first BECK Speedster conversion.
 They have had several years of experience with electric vehicles, including work for both the City of Denver, and Boulder, CO. metropolitan service vehicles.

 This BECK Speedster is featured in pictures below, and is likely to be the first commercially available BECK product in electric form that is factory authorized.
 The full technical specifications of the build, including range and pricing, will be posted here as this information becomes available.

 We encourage everyone who has built an electric version of our BECK cars to send their information, including pictures, for posting on this informational page.

 Our interest in electric vehicles started less than a year ago when I considered having my good friend Scott Smith, of Gloversville, New York, build a Beck Spyder 550 replica from Special Edition, Inc. in Bremen, Indiana.

 We first thought we would build the Spyder with a standard 110 hp VW gas engine but became more intrigued with the idea of making it an all electric vehicle, so I ordered a 550 eRoller from Special Edition, Inc. and it was delivered to Scott’s shop in October 2009.